getsolus/solus-site.github.io/content/blog/2020-12-02-budgie-10-5-2-released.md

 {{< altimg "2020/12/budgie-10-5-2-system-tray.jpg" >}}

 Dating back to the days of Budgie 7 in 2014, Budgie had been using an `na-tray` implementation also seen in desktop environments such as Cinnamon for the creation and management of system tray icons.
-In Budgie 10.5.2, the System Tray has been completely rewritten from scratch, supporting tray icons leveraging the XEmbed Protocol.
+Thanks to the incredible work by Solus contributor [Campbell Jones](https://github.com/serebit), the System Tray has been completely rewritten from scratch, supporting tray icons leveraging the XEmbed Protocol.
 This new implementation resolves numerous issues such as:

 - Background icons not refreshing, resulting in instances where it may appear that multiple icons are overlapping.
 - Tray icons not consistently hiding when a panel hides (during "Intelligent" mode).